 Ahoy there, long time no see!
 I’m Ben the Programmer, back for another tech fix.

+Here’s a quick timelapse to show off our brand new animation pipeline.
 Note that this animation has been made by Paul Clarissou, our almighty animator intern.

+What we have here basically, is a classic puppet rig: a skeleton with various sprites attached to the bones, except these sprites can be attached to multiple bones and be deformed accordingly.
 The concept is very similar to the animation tool that was used on Rayman Origins and Rayman Legends (and later Child of Light, I suppose, except they went 3D for their main character).

+This type of sprite is called a patch (think of it like this: if a Bezier curve is a line, a Bezier patch is a surface).
 Patches are trivial to setup compared to 3D rig with vertex weights etc, and (most of the time) get twisted in a pleasing, organic way, which is perfect for the look we aim for in Seasons After Fall.

 What’s also nice about 2D rigs is that, when you want a different pose, or when a patch get twisted too much, it’s super easy to swap it for another one more appropriate for the pose.
 All it takes is a talented artist to draw it (which we have), and it’s much faster to do than 3D modelling, painting, etc… sprites are cheap!